pixelomer/RemoteViewFun/README.md

 The return value of the methods you call using this proxy must return either `void` or `NSProgress *`.
 Any other type will cause an exception to be raised.

-**Warning:** This only works on iOS 7.0 and higher.
-More research needs to be done for iOS 6, as it seems to rely on other things for communication between processes.
+**Warning:** This only works on iOS 7.0 and higher. iOS 6 seems to rely on other things for communication between processes and it doesn't have this method.